cykod/Quintus-website/public/guide/sprites.md

       Q._invoke(this.children,"frame",dt);
     }

-All frame does by default is trigger two events `prestep` and `step`, refresh the Sprites transformation matrix (used for drawing and collision detection) and then call frame on any children the sprite might have.
+All frame does by default is trigger two events `prestep` and `step`, refresh the Sprites transformation matrix (used for drawing and collision detection) and then call update on any children the sprite might have.

-If you need to override your sprite's `frame` method, you can do so, but make sure you trigger the `step` and `prestep` events as components rely on these to add in additional behaviors.
+If you need to override your sprite's `update` method, you can do so, but make sure you trigger the `step` and `prestep` events as components rely on these to add in additional behaviors.

 ## A complete example with sprites